isawnyu/nabonassar/README.md

 ## Install

-1. Create a python virtual environment.
+1. Create and activate a python virtual environment.
 Module has been tested under python 3.10.6.
 2. Install dependencies:

 ```